nickjfrench/nickjfrench/README.md

 An Aussie living in Canada. 🏖️ == ☃️

-I'm working as a Lead Fullstack Developer at [Netrevenue](https://netrevenue.io), building apps to enable sales teams to grow.
+I'm working as a Lead Full Stack Developer at [Netrevenue](https://netrevenue.io), building apps to enable sales teams to grow.

 💬 Feel free to reach out on [Linkedin](https://www.linkedin.com/in/nicholas-j-french/).